cevin15/MDTool/README.md

 # MDUtils
-A tool which can transfer markdown to html
+A tool which can transfer markdown to HTML.

 ## How to use?
 ```